cliffhall/puzzlebox/README.md

 7. If guards pass, the state transition completes.
 8. Clients update their UI based on the new state.
 9. Clients can subscribe to a given puzzle to receive updates when its state changes.
-10. If the client receives a resource updated notification, they can either read the resource or use the `get_puzzle_snapshot` tool to get the current state and avaialb actions
+10. If the client receives a resource updated notification, they can either read the resource or use the `get_puzzle_snapshot` tool to get the current state and available actions.

 ## MCP Tools